 The museum, a little over three years old, was built with a marble facade.
 On one side was a wide walkway that separated the museum from another building.
 Many people walked through here to get from one street to another.
 In addition to pedestrians, there had been a rash of vandalism.
 People had been literally ripping the marble tiles from this wall.

 Vandals had also destroyed art installations displayed outside.
 The museum security guards were unable to do anything about it because they had no jurisdiction in the streets.
 By the time the police arrive, the vandals were gone.

-Skaggs’ installation consisted of a video arcade game inside the museum which was wired to a surveillance camera outside where the vandals do the damage.
+Skaggs’ installation consisted of a video arcade game inside the museum which was wired to a surveillance camera outside where the vandals did the damage.

 On the arcade game inside, there was an animated loop of soldiers shooting at the player and inviting the player to enter his or her name (to identify the high scorers) to begin the game.
 A joy stick control was a 45 caliber hand gun.
 The number of shots fired was a measure of the player’s level of aggression.

 Once a name was entered, the player pushed the start button, the screen on the arcade game switched to the surveillance camera and the shooter saw live video of the outside walkway where they could shoot as people walked by.

 Visitors could participate, watch the shooter or watch the simultaneous projection of the surveillance video on a large screen.
 The shooter had 45 seconds to fire before the game ended and his or her aggression score appeared.

 The people in the street heard the gun fire played through concealed speakers.
 Every three minutes they also heard a loud speaker announcement repeated in several languages:

 “Attention, attention.
 You are in an Art Attack Zone.
 Desecrators of this building and art will be shot.
 Survivors will be prosecuted to the full extent of the law.”